Midwifery

 Applicants who do not meet the minimum English language requirements have the option to study one of our preparatory and pre-sessional English courses.
 The UWS courses available are:

-In Year 1 you will receive a broad introduction to midwifery, learn about health and public health concepts, transition to parenthood and the role of the professional midwife.
-You will develop knowledge and clinical practice through modules which include anatomy and physiology, professional midwifery and essential midwifery practice in addition to clinical placements across a range of maternity services.
+In year 1 you will receive a broad introduction to midwifery, learn about health and public health concepts, parenthood issues and the role of the professional midwife.
+You will develop knowledge and clinical practice through modules in life sciences, caring skills, professional skills and personal development.
+You will also spend time on placement.

-In Year 3 you will continue to develop your midwifery knowledge, decision-making and practical skills.
+In year 3 you will continue to develop your knowledge, decision-making and practical skills.
 You will also develop and demonstrate the professional standards required for registration as a Registered Midwife.
-You will study modules including: preparation for registered practice, global midwifery and meeting family and lifestyle needs.
+Areas of study in year 3 include: preparation for registered practice, global midwifery and meeting family and lifestyle needs.
+You will also select from optional modules.

-As well as spending time on placement you will undertake an independent research project on a related topic of your choice.
+As well as spending time on placement you will undertake an individual research project on a related topic of your choice.

-You will be taught through a combination of lectures, tutorials, practical workshops using simulation in our skills laboratories.
+You will be taught through a combination of lectures, tutorials, practical workshops and guided laboratory work.

 There will also be group work, literature reports and research projects in order to ensure our degrees provide a strong set of additional skills, such as presentational and communicative skills.